openmc-dev/openmc/docs/source/usersguide/input.rst

 The ``<cross_sections>`` element has no attributes and simply indicates the path to an XML cross section listing file (usually named cross_sections.xml).
-If this element is absent from the settings.xml file, the :envvar:`CROSS_SECTIONS` environment variable will be used to find the path to the XML cross section listing when in continuous-energy mode, and the :envvar:`MG_CROSS_SECTIONS` environment variable will be used in multi-group mode.
+If this element is absent from the settings.xml file, the :envvar:`OPENMC_CROSS_SECTIONS` environment variable will be used to find the path to the XML cross section listing when in continuous-energy mode, and the :envvar:`OPENMC_MG_CROSS_SECTIONS` environment variable will be used in multi-group mode.

 ``<cutoff>`` Element
 --------------------